NuevoFoundation/workshops/content/english/debugging/02-identify-the-problem1.md

 ## Compiler Errors

-Let’s start and take a look at one of the first daunting problems a novice programmer faces: reading and understanding errors.
+Let’s start and take a look at one of the first daunting problems a novice programmer faces: **reading** and **understanding** errors.

-There are two kinds of errors: compiler and runtime errors.
-A compiler error usually indicates a problem with your syntax.
+There are two kinds of errors: **compiler** and **runtime** errors.

+A **compiler** error usually indicates a problem with your syntax.
 Perhaps you wanted to express an idea in the program but didn't adhere to the rules of the programming language.
 These are caught when you compile your program.
 Compiler errors are nice because they are relatively easy to fix.
-In C, compilers like `gcc` and will usually give a lot of information about what went wrong during compiling.
-Let’s take a look at some of them.
-Open the **Shell** in the Repl.it below and run
+Compilers like `gcc`, usually give a lot of information about what went wrong when the code is compiled.
+Let’s explore some of these errors.

+Open the **Shell** tab in the Repl.it panel below and run the following command:

 ```bash
 make CompilerErrors
 ```

+{{% panel theme="info" header="Note"%}}
-Note that for this example, we will not be running the program - this program is meant to showcase some common compiler errors that you may encounter.
+For this example, we will not be running the program - this program is meant to showcase some common compiler errors that you may encounter.

+{{% /panel %}}

 <iframe height="500px" width="100%" src="https://replit.com/@nuevofoundation/Debugging-Samples-C?lite=true#CompilerErrors.c" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>